-Let’s start by seeing what you think about fires in your home.
+Let’s start by seeing what you think about the fire in your home.
 There might be some fire safety points that you’ve never even thought of!
 So, here goes…

-- Do you see your home fires as a pleasant source of heat, to curl up in front of while you’re enjoying a cup of coffee during the winter?
+- Do you see fires as a pleasant source of heat, to curl up in front of while you’re enjoying a cup of coffee during the winter?

-- Do you think that you need to regularly sweep and clean your fireplace or flue in order to safely use them when lighting cosy fires in your home?
+- Do you think that you need to regularly sweep and clean the fireplace or chimney in order to use them safely?

-- Do you think that it’s fine to burn any type of wood or newspaper, for example, in your home fireplace, stove, or chimney?
+- Do you think that it’s fine to burn any type of wood or newspaper, for example, in your fireplace or stove?

-- Do you often use your home fires to burn any household rubbish that you have lying around?
+- Do you often use the fire to burn any household rubbish that you have lying around?

-- Do you think that having active fireplaces, stoves and chimney fires in your home is a totally harmless activity, that doesn’t require any safety equipment or safety mechanisms?
+- Do you think that having active fireplaces and stoves in your home is a totally harmless activity, that doesn’t require any safety equipment or safety mechanisms?

 If you’ve answered with any combination that includes c, d or e, carry on reading for further safety tips that you’ll want to bear in mind to keep your home safe!